Aren’t You Curious? Four Ways to Stimulate Organizational Curiosity

 Remember that curiosity is something that we’re born with.
 We just need to find our way back to looking at the world and asking, ‘why?’ and ‘how?’ and ‘what’s possible?’
 Imagine what your organization could achieve when people begin learning and asking questions about the things they actually WANT to know about.

 Need help sparking creativity and innovation in your organization?
 We’ve got the perfect workshop for you.
-Check out Powers Resource Center at http://powersresourcecenter.com/
+Reach out to us at https://www.powersresourcecenter.com/contact/